mnov23/ExperimentalProject/README.md

 The purpose of this assignment was to demonstrate ability to create software using the MVC pattern.
 For all intended purposes, the programm does compile and run.[^1] It just crashes.

+Main launch point for the application in `deployement/controller/AppDriver.java`

 So into the dumpster it goes! 🔥🗑️